beginner-web-developer/backend/README.md

 Ruby version: 3.2.2

+To run the application:
+1. Clone this repository.
-Database creation and migration: run command rake db:create rake db:migrate
+2. Run the database creation and migrations. rake db:create rake db:migrate rake db:seed

-Setting up the backend server: rails server -p 3001
+4. Set up the backend server on port 3001. rails server -p 3001